COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(2)] monograph Calcium Gluceptate Injection R Bacterial Endotoxins Test 〈85〉:NMT 0.32 USP Endotoxin Units/mg of calcium gluceptate.
+USP PF [52(2)] mono Calcium Gluceptate Injection R Bacterial Endotoxins Test 〈85〉:NMT 0.32 USP Endotoxin Units/mg of calcium gluceptate.

 Other Requirements:It meets the requirements for Injections and Implanted Drug Products 〈1〉.